schneidermatic/Elastax/README.md

 miniobs v7.12.0 contains various elastic stack use cases based on elastiv v7.12.0 for demo or learning purposes.

+This is made with Herblut/2021 - please give us a [GitHub Star](https://github.com/prosmc/miniobs/stargazers) if you like the project.\ Thank you in advance!

 ###### ELASTIC STACK RELEASE NOTES
 ---
 Elastic Blog Post: [https://www.elastic.co/blog/whats-new-elastic-7-12-0-schema-on-read-frozen-tier-autoscaling](https://www.elastic.co/blog/whats-new-elastic-7-12-0-schema-on-read-frozen-tier-autoscaling) <br/>